-Corsets were an early form of cosmetic surgery, providing women breast augmentation and liposuction in the waist and stomach area.
+Corsets were an early form of body modification, temporary cosmetic surgery, providing women breast augmentation and liposuction in the waist and stomach area.
 However, while it’s easy to blame corsets for holding stomachs in as well as holding women back, it’s clearly not that simple.

 The prevailing science that feminists wished to lean on was bad — and likely motivated by fear-based beliefs directly opposed to feminist ideology.
 The early feminists were living in a misogynist society, they were held by patriarchal stays which used the corset to control and interpret female dangers — including the dangers of women encroaching into male spheres via male modes of dress.
 Who wouldn’t want to cast off the corset, at the same time shirking the psychological shackles that the very debates conformed to?
 And what male wouldn’t prefer she literally stay in her place?